For advice on who to talk to, call

 Our complaints policy

-We are committed to providing a high-quality legal service to all of our clients.
-When something goes wrong, we need you to tell us about it.
+We are committed to providing a high-quality legal service to all our clients.
+When something goes wrong we need you to tell us about it.
 This will help us to improve our service to you.

 Our complaints procedure

-If you don’t know who to speak to, or in the event that the matter is still unresolved, then please contact our managing partner, Jonathan Thornton.
+If you don’t know who to speak to or in the event that the matter is still unresolved, then please contact our Head of Risk and Compliance, Anu Kapila (contact details below).
 You should set out your complaint in writing.
-He will either deal with the matter himself or ask a colleague to take responsibility for responding to you.

 What will happen next?

-1) We will send you a letter acknowledging your complaint within two days of receipt.
+- We will send you a letter acknowledging your complaint within two days of receipt.
 We may ask you to confirm or explain any details.
-Your complaint will then be investigated by Jonathan Thornton who will examine the relevant file.
+Your complaint will then be investigated by Anu Kapila who will examine the relevant file.
 You will not be charged for our time spent in investigating and responding to your complaint.

-4) Jonathan Thornton will seek to mediate your complaint and resolve it to your satisfaction if this is possible.
-If he considers that it would assist in fully understanding your complaint he may invite you to attend a meeting.
-We hope that we can resolve your complaint and Jonathan Thornton will write fully to you setting out his views on the situation.
+- Anu Kapila will seek to mediate your complaint and resolve it to your satisfaction if this is possible.
+If she considers that it would assist in fully understanding your complaint she may invite you to attend a meeting.
+We hope that we can resolve your complaint and Anu Kapila will write fully to you setting out her views on the situation.

 What happens if you are still not satisfied?

-The LeO's postal address is: PO Box 6806, Wolverhampton, WV1 9WJ and its telephone number is 0300 555 0333.
+The LeO's address is PO Box 6806, Wolverhampton WV1 9WJ and the telephone number is 0300 555 0333.
 Email enquiries should be sent to firstname.lastname@example.org.